Introduction to Iterator in C++

 - Code Efficiency: If we have P kinds of containers of data and Q things we want to do with them, then we will end up writing P * Q algorithms.
 If the data is also of R different types, then we might end up with the P * Q * R algorithm.
 So by using the iterators, we can do it in the P + Q algorithm.
 We saved 90% of the time and work.
 Taking the efficiency of code to the next level.
 The concept behind efficiency is that the input iterator over source and output iterator over the target sequence need not be of the same type.

 - Dynamic Processing: Iterators have dynamic functionalities such as swapping in the same container, Copy-assignable, incrementing, dereferencing, and decrementing.
 The iterator provides the functionality to remove and dynamically add elements to the container.
 As all iterators can be incremented, input iterators can be compared and dereferenced to a value.
 Bidirectional iterators can be decremented.
 The main aspect is to write one function and use it for any container.

 - You can’t move from one data structure to another at the same time in some complex way.
 Iterator won’t work in that case.

 - If you are processing through a list and forgot something, and now you want to go back, you can’t because iterators won’t work in that way.

 - In case you need to update the structure during traversing, you can’t do that too because of the iterative way of storing its position.

 While using iterators, keep these two things always in mind for making code efficient.
 Always pass the iterator into a function instead of containers.
 You should never return containers instead of return or pass iterator.
-You can get any element using an iterator, dereference and passing a pair of the iterator to an algorithm.
+You can get any element using an iterator, dereference, and pass a pair of the iterator to an algorithm.

 This is a guide to the Iterator in C++.
 Here we discuss operations in the iterator, categories, advantages, and disadvantages with codes and outputs.
 You can also go through our other related articles to learn more –